USS Grouper: 1964–1968

 In June 1964, Grouper was awarded the Battle Efficiency "E".
 In November 1965, the submarine again entered the Philadelphia Naval Shipyard for overhaul and equipment modifications to increase her usefulness as a floating underwater sound laboratory.
 She departed Philadelphia on 1 May 1966, reached New London on 1 June, and headed for the Caribbean for intensive research.
 Her studies during 1966 also took her to Narragansett Bay and twice to Bermuda.
 At the beginning of 1967, Grouper was at New London preparing to resume gathering knowledge of underwater sound propagation.

 Up until the end of 1968, Grouper was still adding accomplishments as a floating laboratory to her long and outstanding record during both war and peace.

-In May 1965 Grouper surpassed the record previously held by USS O-4 (SS-65) for serving the longest as the oldest submarine in the U.S. Navy.Grouper was decommissioned and stricken on December 2, 1968.
-On August 11, 1970, she was sold for scrapping.
+In May 1965 Grouper surpassed the record previously held by USS O-4 (SS-65) for serving the longest as the oldest submarine in the U.S. Navy.Grouper was decommissioned and stricken on 2 December 1968.
+On 11 August 1970, she was sold for scrapping.